 Homemade recipes allow you to play with additional flavors, like making layered brownies with caramel and chocolate chips in the center!
 Adding that extra layer of chocolate really makes these caramel brownies stand out.

 Enjoy more desserts featuring the dynamic duo of chocolate and caramel with my Turtle Brownie Trifle recipe or a no bake icebox cake exploding with peanut butter flavor.
 You can even create homemade Salted Caramel Cocoa Bombs to warm you right up!

-Or try a grown up twist with these boozy brownies instead,
+Or try a grown up twist with boozy brownies or Lemon Brownies instead,

 Recipe Tips for Layered Brownies